| HMRC Reference:Notice 700/45 (October 2012) | View Change History |

 You should have the scheme ready to implement as soon as we receive your signed undertaking and begin contacting customers straight away.

-A late start to refunding the money without good cause won’t be seen as a valid reason for extending the 90 day refund limit.
+A late start to refunding the money without good cause will not be seen as a valid reason for extending the 90 day refund limit.

 We will pay any statutory interest claim, where the sums being reimbursed were wrongly accounted for because of our error.
 Any statutory interest paid under this scheme is subject to the same terms and conditions as any other money returned under the schemes and you must refund it to your customers.
 This is because it is the customers who were deprived of the use of the money, not you (as the claimant) who collected it from them to pay to us.